 What is a facility dog?

-A facility dog is a dog that, directed by qualified staff within a designated facility, utilizes its special skills and training in animal-assisted interventions to help providers achieve specific treatment or program goals.
+A facility dog is a dog that, directed by qualified staff within a designated facility, utilizes their special skills and training in animal-assisted interventions to help providers achieve specific treatment or program goals.

 Hero Dogs that are offered for placement as facility dogs will have generally had between 18 months and two years of specialized socialization and training in preparation for becoming service dogs.
-These dogs did not ultimately qualify to become service dogs, generally due to either a minor health issue or lack of confidence in a specific situation.
+These dogs were not suited for work as service dogs, generally due to either a minor health issue or lack of confidence in a specific situation.
 For example, a dog might be fearful around traffic or on public transportation, or especially sensitive to loud sounds.
-Dogs selected to become facility dogs are highly motivated by contact with people, affectionate, gregarious, of moderate-to-low energy and drive, and calm and quiet indoors.
+Dogs selected to become facility dogs are affectionate, gregarious, of moderate-to-low energy and drive, calm and quiet indoors, and are happy to engage with people.
 The dogs are house trained, have good manners, extensive obedience training, and a large repertoire of specialized skills that can be used in a therapeutic setting.

 What are the benefits of a facility dog?

 Facility dogs can help staff achieve program participation and treatment goals.
-They can aid physical, occupational, and rehabilitation therapists, social workers and other mental health practitioners, speech therapists, activity directors, and patient educators by:
+They can aid first responders, therapists (physical, occupational, speech, and rehabilitation), social workers and other mental health practitioners, activity directors, and patient educators by:

 - increasing patient motivation